• Crisis Center

 The StarVista Training Program offers professional training and supervised experience across a wide array of mental health and social service programs in San Mateo County.

 Trainees, associates, and post-doctoral interns are selected from various clinical psychology, marriage and family therapy, and social work programs.
+This variety fosters a comprehensive understanding of mental health issues, benefiting both the trainees and the clients they serve.

 StarVista's 2022 Training Program Cohort